eleda77/eleda77.github.io/docs/vocab_list.md

 **nugatory** - of no value or importance

+**numinous** - aving a strong religious or spiritual quality; indicating or suggesting the presence of a divinity

 **nuncle** - a person's uncle (archaic)
 ### O  {#header-title-15}
+**obverse** - the side of a coin or medal bearing the head or main design;  the opposite or counterpart of a fact or truth

 **oik** - an uncouth or obnoxious person

 **orgulous** - haughty